saulpw/visidata/www/docs/columns.md

 ------------    -----------
-`!`             pins the current column on the left as a key column `H`  `L`       slides the current column one position to the left/right `gG` `gL`       slides the current column all the way to the left/right of the sheet
+`!`             pins the current column on the left as a key column `H`  `L`       slides the current column one position to the left/right `gH` `gL`       slides the current column all the way to the left/right of the sheet

 ---